buildpacks/spec/buildpack.md

 If the environment variable has no period-delimited suffix, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other identically named files in other `<cache>/<layer>/env/` directories delimited by the OS path list separator.
 Within that environment variable value,
-- Earlier buildpacks' environment variable file contents MUST precede later buildpacks' environment variable file contents.
+- Later buildpacks' environment variable file contents MUST precede earlier buildpacks' environment variable file contents.
 - Environment variable file contents originating from the same buildpack MUST be sorted alphabetically ascending by associated layer name.

 If the environment variable file name ends in `.append`, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other identically named files in other `<cache>/<layer>/env/` directories without any delimitation.
 Within that environment variable value,
-- Earlier buildpacks' environment variable file contents MUST precede later buildpacks' environment variable file contents.
+- Later buildpacks' environment variable file contents MUST precede earlier buildpacks' environment variable file contents.
 - Environment variable file contents originating from the same buildpack MUST be sorted alphabetically ascending by associated layer name.

 If the environment variable file name ends in `.override`, then the value of the environment variable MUST be the file contents or the contents of another identically named file in another `<cache>/<layer>/env/` directory.